pierre-24/blog.pierrebeaujean.net/content/posts/0003-charge-discharge-curves/index.md

 - batteries
 ---

+The charge/discharge curves are invaluable tools for investigating batteries and are part of the "standard set" of measurements when comparing a new, promising battery to existing ones.
+However, as a theoretical chemist not deeply immersed in electrochemistry, I initially found this concept a bit confusing.
+So, I decided to dig a little deeper.

 ## Introduction

 Following [10.1007/978-0-387-76424-5](https://dx.doi.org/10.1007/978-0-387-76424-5), in first approximation, a battery can actually be modeled as a simple reaction between two metallic materials, $A$ and $B$, reacting for example as $A + B \rightarrow AB$.